1jour1vin

 Bettane & Desseauve

 The Lapierre family has been cultivating vines in the commune of Coudoux since the late 18th century.
-In 1935, Jean Lapierre, then a naval officer, decided to devote himself solely to the land, which was mainly planted with olive trees.
-In 1952, Max Lapierre took over from his father, transforming the estate into a vineyard.
-In 1973, his son Yves created Château Saint-Hilaire and became the owner and winemaker.
-The estate extends over the stony hillsides of the Coudoux range, halfway between Mont Sainte-Victoire and the Alpilles massif.
-The vines flourish on 55 south-facing hectares, currently undergoing organic conversion.
+In 1935, Jean Lapierre, then an officer in the navy, decided to devote himself entirely to the land, which was mainly planted with olive trees.
+In 1952, Max Lapierre took over from his father and began transforming the estate into a wine-growing property.
+In 1973, his son Yves created Château Saint-Hilaire and became a winegrowing owner.
+The estate stretches across the stony slopes of the Coudoux hills, located halfway between Mont Sainte-Victoire and the Alpilles mountains.
+The vines thrive on 55 hectares of south-facing land, currently in conversion to organic farming.

 Concours Vignerons indépendants